sunnyrvrs/frontend-api-skills-test-solution/readme.md

 # Crescendo Collective - Frontend Skill Test

+## Instructions by Sunny Rivers ->

+For this project I utilized React for the frontend to build out the recipes list and all the other functionality required in this challenge.

+To start the React server, simply cd into the folder named "sunnys-solution" and enter in the command "npm start".
+For this app to work, you also need to start the API (instructions below) which is the main parent directory of the React directory.

 ## Goals

 For this javascript project we've provided a recipe API with two endpoints.
 With this API you'll need to complete the following objectives.